 Human Rights Watch

-- Monitor, investigate, and document human rights abuses in Zimbabwe and other parts of Southern Africa by collecting and analysing information from a wide variety of sources including governments, local media, NGOs, journalists, diplomats, security forces, and others in the field;
+- Research, monitor and document human rights abuses by collecting and analysing information from a wide variety of sources including governments, local media, NGOs, victims, witnesses, journalists, diplomats, security forces and others in the field;

-- Write and publicise reports, briefing papers, letters, news releases, op-eds, and submissions to national and international bodies on human rights concerns in Zimbabwe and Southern Africa as needed in a concise and accurate manner, with a quick turnaround time;
+- Write and publicise reports, briefing papers, letters, news releases, op-eds, and submissions to international bodies based on the findings of your research;

-- Develop and implement local, regional, and international strategies to change abusive laws, policies, and practices in Zimbabwe and other parts of Southern Africa;
+- Develop and implement local, regional, and international strategies to change abusive laws, policies, and practices;

-- Place abuses within the broader political, social and economic contexts and present human rights concerns to government officials, opinion leaders, inter-governmental agencies, and the media;
+- Present human rights issues and concerns to government officials, opinion leaders, inter-governmental agencies, and the media;

 - Work closely with colleague non-governmental organisations (NGOs) and local human rights organisations to ensure that HRW’s work complements and enhances their own work;